 1968: 50th Anniversary

-For the 50th anniversary, the Library is hosting a series of programs and events to highlight the experiences that shaped 1968 locally and nationally.
+For the 50th anniversary, the library is hosting a series of programs and events to highlight the experiences that shaped 1968 locally and nationally.
 Join us at library locations around the city throughout 2018.

 Evolutions and Legacies: Martin Luther King Jr. and D.C., 1957-1972